Maintenance Management Software

 “We only run 24 hours, Monday to Friday.
 At the weekends, we shut down for planned maintenance activities.
 So when we start up on Monday, we’ve got smooth sailing for the week.”

-But not all asset-intensive businesses have a maintenance strategy like the one deployed at Britvic.
+However, not all asset-intensive businesses have a maintenance strategy like the one deployed at Britvic.
 Pressures on budgets and resources can lead to too much effort spent on keeping production operational.
 As opposed to investing in tune-ups.
 As a result, maintenance plans get put on hold.

 Businesses then have no choice but to fall back on reactive maintenance programs out of necessity.
 This leads to a reliance on reactive tasks, high service and repair costs, and production delays caused by unplanned downtime.

 Assessing the true cost of reactive maintenance is key when deciding how much to invest in an improved plan.
-One study estimates that in the long-term, reactive maintenance costs 2-5 times more than proactive maintenance.
+One study estimates that in the long term, reactive maintenance costs 2-5 times more than proactive maintenance.
 Another shows that teams spend 35-45% of their time on reactive maintenance, compared to the industry rule-of-thumb of 20%.

-What Maintenance Plan Is Right For You?
+What Maintenance Strategy Is Right For You?

 The Different Types of Maintenance Management Plans